Cowboys Staff Tracker: Naming Names On Who Could Work For New Coach McCarthy

 Assistant Offensive Line - Adam Kleffner served in this position last year.

 Running Backs - Gary Brown, himself a former NFL running back, is a jovial sort who has forged a deep big-brother relationship with Ezekiel Elliott - and it's clearly worked.
-But word is McCarthy has his eye elsewhere, maybe on another RB coach with Zeke connections.
+But word is McCarthy has his eye elsewhere, on another RB coach with credentials.

 Wide Receivers - Sanjay Lal represents a fascinating situation for Dallas.
 This is a bright and innovative position coach who is under contract.
 But sources tell us that Lal conflicted at times with Amari Cooper and the WR room, and in the Week 16 loss to the Eagles that essentially crushed Dallas' playoff chances, Lal was the fall guy for Cooper not being on the field in the clutch.

-Note: UPDATE: Moore is in ... but we'll argue he shouldn't be (won't be?) the play-caller ...
-UPDATE: Some how, some way, some day ...